kimpuvi99/moneytracker/README.md

 # moneytracker
 This is a simple flutter Android APP to track your incomes and expenses.
 At the moment, the APP is divided in two pages:
-  - ✔️ Home Page Screen: Where you can see your total balance, total incomes, total expenses and every single transaction you have added.
+  - ✔️ Home Page Screen: Where you can see your total balance, incomes, expenses and every transaction you added.
-  - ✔️ Add Transaction Screen: By clicking on the (+) button in the Overview page, you can add your transactions specifying if it is an income or an expense, the amount and a description.
+  - ✔️ Add Transaction Screen: By clicking on the (+) button in the Home Page Screen, you can add your transactions specifying:
+          - Income or Expense.
+          - Amount.
+          - Date.
+          - Description.
 ![Overview](https://github.com/user-attachments/assets/3f8e0769-01a0-4cb0-88fb-bdbdc07d4986)
 I'll keep developing the APP to add more advanced features such as: